AlanBarilari/Java-Egg/README.md

 # Java-Egg
-Some exercises i've been doing using the EggApp.
+Some basic exercises i've been doing using the EggApp.